shandeepc/Announcement/README.md

 2. Added 'Fade In And Out' - An additional animation to the above chosen one.
 3. Added 'Pause On Hover' - Pauses the chosen 'Animation' & 'Fade In And Out' animation(if chosen) on mouse hover, So its easy to read or click links.
 4. Added IIQ Form based UI for Plugin Configuration.
-5. Removed the deprecated Marquee based scrolling with CSS transformation based animation.
+5. Removed the deprecated Marquee based scrolling and replaced with CSS transformation based animation.

 ## Installation
 * Simply drag and drop the plugin to install it